Tunisia Online Marketing Country Profile

 Following is a short description of the demographics, economy, and social pressures of Tunisia, accompanied by brief descriptions of how this information can help you structure and focus your marketing efforts in the country.

-Of Tunisia’s population of just over 11 million (as of July 2016), over 98% identifies as Arab and about 99.1% are Sunni Muslim.
+Of Tunisia’s population of just over 12 million (as of January 2022), over 98% identify as Arab and about 99.6 % are Sunni Muslim.
 Minority groups in the country include Europeans and Jewish groups of varying nationalities (each makes up just under 1% of the country’s population).
 Due to its low birth rate and the high migration rate caused by recent political turmoil, this population has been growing at a very slow rate for the past several years.
-Tunisia also has one of the largest unemployment rates in the world, with the youth population close to 38% unemployment.
+Tunisia also has one of the largest unemployment rates in the world, with the youth population close to 36% unemployment. .
 Based on these demographic statistics, advertisements should be targeted in a way that is respectful to the Muslim community and avoids potentially offensive content.
 Marketers should also be aware of the poverty of the country reflected by the high unemployment rate and the dependency ratio of nearly 45%.

 Although Tunisia was once considered hugely successful in terms of economic growth due to its diverse market economy, the corruption under the Ben Ali regime greatly increased employment, worsened living conditions, and decreased tourism.
-GDP growth has slowed to less than 1% as the new government tries to re-establish trust in business and investment and make the country more attractive to tourists.
-As of September 2016, the quarterly growth rate in Tunisia was only .2%.
-In 2015, Tunisia’s GDP had declined to 43 billion from 47.6 billion the year before.
-This information shows digital marketers that they need to build great trust to be able to successfully market online in Tunisia, and that they need to be aware of adverse economic and social conditions.
+GDP annual growth has slowed to 0.3% as the new government tries to re-establish trust in business and investment and make the country more attractive to tourists.
+As of September 2021, the growth rate in Tunisia was only 0.7%.
+In 2020, Tunisia’s GDP had declined to 39.24 billion from 41.805 billion the year before.
+This information shows digital marketers that they need to build great trust to be able to successfully market online in Tunisia and that they need to be aware of adverse economic and social conditions.

 Although Tunisia’s official language is Arabic, French is very commonly used for business, commerce, and trade.
 English and German are also somewhat common in larger cities.
 Searches on top Tunisian websites seem to be conducted mostly in French, though a significant number of Arabic-language websites are prominent on top website lists.
 Marketers should focus on French-language keywords as well as targeting Arabic keywords using the classical language in the Arabic alphabet.